Dreadrith/BlendTreeBuilder/README.md

 The optimizer does not take into account layer priority.
 If an optimized toggle has overlapping clips with another clip, there may be change in behaviour where properties get overwritten.

 ## Planned Features
-- Handle dedicated motion time layers
-- Handle dedicated single blendtree layers
+- UPM & VPM support
-- Implement float smoothing for clip blending
+- Implement float smoothing for clip blending. i.e: dissolves
 - Make the builder for faster and easier tree building
 - Optimize my smooth brain